den-materials/git-and-github/readme.md

 * b4faebd (HEAD, master) Adds file.txt
 ```

-To exit this view, you need to press:
+If you need to exit this view, you need to press:

 ```bash
 q